-Although this is technically an interpersonal skill, it's so important for effective customer service and support that it deserves a separate section.
+Although this is technically an interpersonal skill, it's vital for effective customer service and support that it deserves a separate section.

-Clarity is easy to decipher during interviews and onboarding, but it’s still a skill that customer service representatives should hone throughout their careers, especially as new products or updates are introduced.
+While easy to decipher during interviews and onboarding, speaking with clarity remains a skill that customer service representatives should hone throughout their careers, especially as new products or updates are introduced.

-A great example of clarity in action is Reddit’s Explain Like I’m Five.
+Reddit's Explain Like I'm Five is a great example of clarity in action.
 On this thread, people take pretty complex topics, from biology to engineering to technology, and explain concepts as if they were teaching a child.

-Now, “dumbing” answers down to this extent isn’t necessary for your very adult audience, but it’s a good example of explaining something in a clear and concise way.
+Now, "dumbing" answers down to this extent isn't necessary for your very adult audience, but it's a good example of explaining something clearly and concisely.

 Clear Communication Training Exercise

-Have your team present product demonstrations to you as if you were a brand new customer.
-Challenge them to explain the product (or a portion of your product) in five minutes.
+Have your team present product demonstrations as if you were a brand-new customer.
+Challenge them to explain the product (or a portion of your product) in five minutes or less.

 3. Assertiveness and Directness

 Think about it this way — customers want quick and effective solutions to their challenges.
-They don't want to wait around for some wishy-washy solution that may or may not work.
+They don't want to wait around for some wishy-washy answer that may or may not work.

-By being assertive and direct, reps make customers feel confident in the information they're being fed.
+By being assertive and direct, reps make customers feel confident that the information they're receiving is accurate.